A quantum shuffle approach to quantum affine super algebra of type $C(2)^{(2)}$ and its equitable presentation: quantum affine superalgebra and -shuffle superalgebra

-where the symbol $\vartheta(\cdot)$ means the parity function: $\vartheta(\beta)=0$ for any even root $\beta$, and $\vartheta(\beta)=1$ for any odd root $\beta$. \end{defi} \begin{remark} The left sides of the relations $($\ref{serre 1}$)$ and $($\ref{serre 2}$)$ are invariant with respect to the replacement of $q$ by $q^{-1}$.
+where the symbol $\vartheta(\cdot)$ denotes the parity function on the root lattice of $C(2)^{(2)}$: $\vartheta(\beta)=0$ for any even root $\beta$ (element of the even part of the superalgebra), and $\vartheta(\beta)=1$ for any odd root $\beta$ (element of the odd part of the superalgebra). \end{defi} \begin{remark} The left sides of the relations $($\ref{serre 1}$)$ and $($\ref{serre 2}$)$ are invariant with respect to the replacement of $q$ by $q^{-1}$.
 In fact, when we eliminate the $q$-brackets, it becomes evident that the left-hand sides of (\ref{serre 1}) and (\ref{serre 2}) consist of symmetric functions of $q$ and $q^{-1}$.
 This characteristic enables us to rewrite the $q$-commutators in relations (\ref{serre 1}) and (\ref{serre 2}) in the reverse order,

 \end{remark} Denote by $U^{+}_q(C(2)^{(2)})$ the positive part of $U_q(C(2)^{(2)})$ and define the normal ordering.
 As we know, the reduced positive system has only two normal orderings as follows

 where the first normal ordering corresponds to a “clockwise” arrangement for the positive roots.
 Specifically, this arrangement starts from the root $\alpha$ and progresses to the root $\delta-\alpha$.
 Conversely, the inverse normal ordering corresponds to an “anticlockwise” arrangement of the positive roots.
 In this case, the movement is from $\delta-\alpha$ to $\alpha$.